sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

 **Step 4 : Executing the Migration**
 ++++++++++++++++++++++++++++++++++++++++

 #.
-After the changes done in previous steps, run the following command in the same directory (**/db/h2**) where **backup.sql** file and h2 jar of version **2.3.232** are present to migrate data.
+After the changes done in previous steps, run the following command in the same directory (**migration_db**) where **backup.sql** file and h2 jar of version **2.3.232** are present to migrate data.

    ::

-      java -cp h2-2.3.232.jar org.h2.tools.RunScript -url jdbc:h2:file:./firedb -script backup.sql
+      java -cp h2-2.3.232.jar org.h2.tools.RunScript -url jdbc:h2:file:/target_path/firedb -script backup.sql

-  .. note:: Make sure to quit/exit the running instance of h2 jar 1.4.199 before running the above command
+  .. note:: Make sure to quit/exit the running instance of h2 jar 1.4.199 before running the above command and use **target_path** as **migration_db/new** with absolute path

 * For Windows Machine